Ham, Asparagus, and White Cheddar Breakfast Strata is a perfect, easy breakfast recipe for the holidays, especially to use up leftover ham.

-Looking for a way to use up some Christmas ham, this breakfast casserole was born.
+Looking for a way to use up some holiday ham, this breakfast casserole was born.
 I love breakfast casseroles – they warm the soul.
 And this one is absolutely a keeper.
 It took just a couple minutes to assemble, spent the night in the fridge, then it just went right in the oven.
-So tasty, and I didn’t use any butter, oil, or cream to keep it less damaging.
+This Ham, Asparagus, and White Cheddar Breakfast Strata is so tasty, and I didn’t use any butter, oil, or cream to keep it less damaging.

 - 1 lb fresh asparagus